 Short term lettings are on the rise, so many are asking about the advantages and disadvantages of them.
 If you are a tenant, you might also want to know which solution would work better for you, the differences between them, and where property management companies might come into play.
 This short guide will cover these questions that might be on your mind.

 Short Term Lettings

-Short term lettings appeal to those visiting an area on a short-term basis, usually less than 3 months.
-Their guests usually consist of students looking for a place for a term, interns fulfilling short placements in the city, business people working elsewhere, or holiday travellers staying for a week.
-Short term lets allow guests to stay in serviced homes, with bills, maintenance and WiFi all taken care of.
+Short term lettings are for people staying in an area for less than 3 months.
+The guests usually consist of students looking for a place for a term, interns fulfilling short placements in the city, business people working elsewhere, or holiday travellers staying for a week.
+Short-term lets allow guests to stay in serviced homes, with bills, maintenance and WiFi all taken care of.
 They are much cheaper than staying in hotels, and more spacious which allows you to make yourself at home.